 How heavy can my bag be?

-You may only take two items of luggage onto any Shinkansen, and they cannot exceed 30 kg in weight.
+You may only take two items of luggage onto any Shinkansen, and they cannot exceed 30 kg in weight each.

-Can I reserve these seats even if I don’t have oversized luggage?
+Can I reserve the special seats even if I don’t have oversized luggage?

 Yes, but it is recommended you be a team player and sit in a normal seat if you don’t have oversized luggage.